p/seriamp/docs/implementation-notes/yamaha.md

 Some commands, for example selecting a DSP program, are not applicable in Pure Direct mode.
 When Pure Direct mode is enabled, these commands are accepted by the receiver but are ignored and do not produce a response.

+## RX-V1500 Graphic Equalizer

+The RX-V1500 extended protocol specification states that "channel EQ" (which is the graphics equalizer) has 13 bands.
+In reality, RX-V1500 only recognizes 7 bands (63, 160, 400, 1000,
+2500, 6300, 16000 Hz - every other frequency listed in the protocol
+specification is not recognized).

+As such, RX-V1500 does not have a more powerful equalizer than the later RX-V1xxx models.

+RX-V2500 has a parametric equalizer that is not accessible at all via the RS232 protocol, thus I don't know what hardware those other bands would actually be implemented by.
+Perhaps this functionality was implemented in RX-V2400 or some earlier 2000 or higher level model before parametric equalizer was added?